-Amy is a Research Associate in Intelligent Mobility at the Transport Operations Research Group (TORG).
-Her area of research involves Intelligent Transport Systems (ITS), Intelligent Mobility, Travel Information and Age-related Driving Behaviour.
+Amy is the lead researcher in driver behaviour and road safety at the Transport Operations Research Group (TORG).
+Her area of research also involves Intelligent Transport Systems (ITS), Intelligent Mobility and Travel Information.
 She is particularly interested in testing and evaluating the effectiveness of technologies in improving road safety, meeting growing and evolving mobility needs and enhancing the provision of travel information to a wide range of road users including drivers, public transport passengers, cyclists and pedestrians at various stages of their journey.
 She uses both traditional and innovative research methods including direct (lab and field) observation, immersive video simulation and role play, and other survey means such as focus groups, interviews and questionnaires to ensure that the research is theoretically informed and empirically rigorous.

-Amy is the leading researcher on the Older Driver Study and the development of a driving lab as part of the SiDE project which is funded by the UK Research Councils.
+Amy leads the Older Driver Study and the development of a driving lab as part of the SiDE project which is funded by the UK Research Councils.
 She has also been leading TORG’s involvement in VERITAS project which is a large-scale integrated project funded by the European Commission (7th Framework Programme) and contributes to other projects such as OASIS and NICHES+.

 Amy is a reviewer of the journal of European Transport Research Review and also sits in the Reviewers Committee for the ITS World Congress 2012 in Vienna.

 Amy is involved in the teaching of the CIV8406 Intelligent Transport Systems and e-Services Module.
 She also supervises one PhD student, Christopher Emmerson, and MSc dissertations.

 PhD in Evaluation of Future Traveller Information Systems

 Working together with researchers from TORG and Informatics, Amy developed an innovative evaluation technique which is called Immersive Video.